 Jack King in B westerns.

 Above are Jack King, Kazan and trusty steed Cactus in OUTLAW'S HIGHWAY (Jack D. Trop, 1934).
 Sherman S. Krellberg acquired HIGHWAY and issued it as FIGHTING FURY (Sherman S. Krellberg / Regal, 1935).

 King was the producer and star of OUTLAW'S HIGHWAY (Jack D. Trop, 1934).
 Above is a screen capture of hero King riding Cactus in the opening scenes from FIGHTING FURY.
 He wore the same uniform when he portrayed gunfighter 'Slade' in Reb Russell's RANGE WARFARE (Kent, 1934) - see screen capture below.

 At about 45 minutes into RANGE WARFARE (Kent, 1934), hero Reb Russell enters the saloon looking for gunslinger 'Slade'.
 Shots are fired and the gunman winds up face down on the barroom floor.
 Screen capture above of Jack King as 'Slade'.

 Left to right in this lobby card from TOO MUCH BEEF (Normandy, 1936) are Frank Ellis, Jack King, hero Rex Bell and Horace Murphy.
 Crop/blowup below of their faces.

-Left is Curley Baldwin and, on the right is Jack King, in a screen capture from Rex Bell's IDAHO KID (Colony, 1936).
+Left is Curley Baldwin and Jack King on the right, in a screen capture from Rex Bell's IDAHO KID (Colony, 1936).